Chirag529/EDA_Template/README.md

 Before you start, ensure that you have the following:

 - Python installed in your device.
 - Jupyter Notebook or any preferred code editor.
-(I have used VS Code)
+(I have used VS Code for this)
 - Install all the Libraries used in the project using pip/ pip3 install command

 ## Getting Started